ishanupadhye/ishanupadhye/README.md

 📧 **Email:** *ishanupadhye@gmail.com*

 *Perseverance is the driver.
-Hard Work, Discipline and Success are its fan-outs.*
+Hard Work, Discipline and Excellence are merely its fan-outs.*